andytriboletti/openspace-swift/README.md

 •The spaceship is from a Blender script available from this link: https://github.com/a1studmuffin/SpaceshipGenerator/issues/31

 •The ship names were generated from https://www.samcodes.co.uk/project/markov-namegen/

+# Building
+•You will need to sign up for Firebase and download a GoogleService-info.plist for this project.
+You should not check your GoogleService-Info.plist into the project.
+•pod install in directory
+•open Xcode, build and run.
+•Install git-lfs if you don't have it to download media assets.

+# GIT LFS required
+•In order to use the images GIT LFS is required (git-lfs).

 # Contributing